 Notes: Crown Vetch was brought in from the Mediterranean region to be used for animal fodder and then for erosion control.
 As animal fodder it is palatable without a bloat hazard.
 It works wonderfully for erosion control.
 The dense mat formed by the plants prevents any other plant from growing and as it spreads it wipes out other native vegetation.
 While now listed on the "Minnesota invasive non-native terrestrial plant list", it was for years used by the Minnesota Dept of Transportation for erosion control on roadside cuts.
 One can now see how these plants have formed dense mats and obliterated anything in their way as they spread.
 The seeds have hopped the roadsides and now appear in numerous unintended areas.
 It is considered to be a serious threat to prairie and dune areas.
 Crown Vetch can be controlled by continued burning or cutting (which also destroys desired plants) or by spot herbicide application.

 Crown Vetch is now found throughout North America except the Canadian far north and Alaska.
 Within Minnesota it is found in a number of counties, but the list is incomplete when considering the road cut use for erosion control.
+For example - it is not listed as present in Goodhue, but here are dense mats of it along Highway 61 approaching Red Wing.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.